Explore cryptocurrencies and blockchain industry.

 Be sure to sign up with ATAIX today to begin trading and to follow any further developments in the industry.

-Innovative projects utilizing blockchain is something we’ve already covered in depth, as well as the great possibilities that blockchain has opened for many existing companies from various industries.
+Innovative projects utilizing blockchain is something we’ve already covered in-depth, as well as the great possibilities that blockchain has opened for many existing companies from various industries.
 The use of smart contracts, improving supply chain management, quality assurance, voting processes, improving trust in transactions, accounting- the uses for blockchain seem endless.
 Now it seems, blockchain and its potential is starting to seep into the mainstream.

 As it stands now, only smaller companies and startups have a firm grip on the use of the blockchain as a prominent part of their workflow.
 Many big companies have been doing research and testing the waters, but are not quite there with full implementation.
 The biggest problem that enterprise companies seem to have when it comes to blockchain is privacy.
 It’s just not enough for big companies to have pseudonymous blockchain as they have huge numbers of customers and customer data.
 If somehow an address used for private business from a company is made public, then all of that address transaction history will be publicly available forever.
 This creates a big problem for companies that have privacy regulations like GDPR and the California Privacy Act hanging right above their heads.

 However the future isn’t all doom and gloom and despite certain concerns, some companies are attempting to build the necessary bridges between blockchain and their existing enterprise infrastructure.
 For investors interested in the blockchain technology who believe in its potential, this provides an interesting opportunity.
-Here’s a few companies who are looking into blockchain implementation:
+Here are a few companies who are looking into blockchain implementation:

 Hyperledger Fabric is the name of the standard used by IBM that looks to provide a solution to the problems enterprises may have when it comes to confidential transactions.
 Hyperledger is hosted by The Linux Foundation and at the moment has the cooperation of hundreds of companies.